Is Your Business Number Marked as Spam?

 Set Your Caller ID

 Ask your phone provider to update your CNAM (the Caller ID) to your business name if possible.
-Try placing test calls on various carriers to see which may have flagged you as spam.
+Try placing test calls on carriers to see which may have flagged you as spam.

-There are also some solutions out there now found in lead management and CRM that makes this process easier for their customers.
+There are also some solutions out there now found in lead management and CRM that make this process easier for their customers.
 ClickPoint Software offers a number management solution.
 Other CRMs even offer warning systems once an agent has reached a certain number of calls to prevent triggering a flag from a phone carrier.

 Register Your Numbers